Absences / Accident / Illness

 Sports

 We offer a wide range of sports out of school hours for students from Years 0 to 8.
 Details of these sports can be obtained from our sports co-ordinator.
 Participation in these sports is reliant on support from parents for coaching and managing of teams.
-Students are required to wear a school sports top which are available for purchase at the office for $28.
+Students are required to wear a school sports top which are available for purchase from ProBrands for $39.95.
+We have a range at the office to try on for sizing.

 Stationery Purchases